soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 **I just want to say upfront: I'm sorry but I can't give you a referral.**

-In general, most companies' referral programs need you to be able to personally vouch for the person in a professional work capacity.
+Many game companies' referral programs need you to be able to personally vouch for the person in a professional work capacity.
 If I haven't been in the trenches with you, I can't give you that referral.

 Hopefully by the time you finish reading this, you will still feel motivated and undeterred from pursuing this on your own if that's your dream.